 The Acemannan Advantage

-Selective Bacterial Growth: Research shows that Acemannan stimulates beneficial bacterial growth comparable to commercial FOS, with particular effectiveness for Bifidobacterium species.
+Selective Bacterial Growth: Research shows acemannan stimulates beneficial bacterial growth comparable to commercial FOS, with particular effectiveness for Bifidobacterium species.

-Enhanced SCFA Production: Studies demonstrate that Acemannan significantly increases acetate concentrations, with up to 145% increase in total SCFA production—higher than standard prebiotic compounds.
+Enhanced SCFA Production: Studies demonstrate acemannan significantly increases acetate concentrations, with up to 145% increase in total SCFA production—higher than standard prebiotic compounds.

-Optimal Molecular Weight: Unlike many plant fibers that are either too large to be effective or too small to provide benefit, properly extracted Acemannan maintains the optimal molecular weight range for prebiotic activity.
+Optimal Molecular Weight: Unlike many plant fibers that are either too large or too small to be effective, properly extracted acemannan maintains the optimal molecular weight range for prebiotic activity.

 The Extraction Problem